adegtyarev/docker-zipline/README.md

 certificates:

     docker volume create --name zipline-certs

+Run the following dummy command to attach the new volume with pre-defined permissions on directories inside /etc/letsencrypt:

+    docker run --rm -v zipline-certs:/etc/letsencrypt adegtyarev/zipline:jupyter true

 Make sure you have port 80/tcp open to the outside world so that LE could connect to run a verification procedure.
 Use an official image of